 Kongbo is also ideal for celebrating Losar, the Tibetan New Year.
 The style of celebration is a little different from that of the Shigatse region.
 On the last day of the year, people serve different dishes to dogs on a wooden plate, and based on what the dogs eat, they predict what will happen in the coming year.

-Every year, the dates of Losar change according to the Tibetan calendar.
+The Tibetan New Year date of Losar changes according to the Tibetan calendar.
 It is very similar to Chinese New Year, and sometimes the two fall on the same day.
 Dates for Losar for the next two years are:

 For our editorial codes of conduct and copyright disclaimer, please click here.